lapisanlangit/sqlexec/README.md

 # Transaction SQL Command Second Methode

 This methode you are not using session, all sql statement will be set into array and execute all statement.
-This methode suitable for insert table with large data or delete datafrom many tables.
-You cannot get return result using this methode.
+This methode suitable for insert table with large data or delete data from many tables.
+For your information you cannot get return result using this methode.

     const dbsql = require("sqlexec");